EndPointCorp/end-point-blog/2020/04/29/messaging-app-spring-kafka-pt-two.html.md

 spring.kafka.consumer.value-deserializer=org.apache.kafka.common.serialization.StringDeserializer
 ```

-A simple Kafka consumer is defined as a Spring `@KafkaListener` annotated method like below:
+A simple Kafka consumer is defined as a Spring `@KafkaListener` annotated method like this:

 ```java
 @Configuration